Nick Haramis

 Nick Haramis (born March 10, 1983) is a Canadian-born, American journalist and magazine editor.
-He is currently the editor-in-chief for Interview magazine.
-He previously was the Senior Features Editor, T: The New York Times Style Magazine from 2013–2017.
+He previously was the editor-in-chief for Interview magazine and Senior Features Editor, T: The New York Times Style Magazine from 2013–2017.

 Biography

 Haramis was born in Cornwall, Ontario, Canada in 1983.
-He graduated from McGill University in 2007 with a degree in English Literature.
+He graduated from McGill University in 2007 with a BA in English.

 After two years as the Editor of BlackBook, in September 2011 Haramis accepted the position of Editorial Director at Bullett, a quarterly arts, fashion, and culture publication based in New York City.
 There he interviewed high-profile subjects at various stages in their careers, such as Winona Ryder, Bill Murray, Kirsten Dunst, and Nicki Minaj.

 He has contributed to publications such as The Last Magazine, S Magazine, Billboard Magazine, The Wall Street Journal, Playboy and Reader's Digest.
-Haramis is also a regular on the downtown New York nightlife scene.

 Personal life

-Haramis is based in the Bushwick neighborhood of Brooklyn, New York with his boyfriend, Misha Kahn.
+Haramis is based in Brooklyn, New York with his boyfriend, Misha Kahn.